sagemath/sagetrac-mirror/src/doc/en/developer/packaging_sage_library.rst

 *Reducing module-level run-time dependencies:*

 - Avoid importing from :mod:`sage.PAC.KAGE.all` modules when :mod:`sage.PAC.KAGE` is
-  a namespace package.
+  a namespace package other than :mod:`sage.categories`.
   The main purpose of the :mod:`*.all` modules is for populating the global interactive environment that is available to users at the ``sage:`` prompt.
 In particular, no Sage library code should import from :mod:`sage.rings.all`.